«

 Usage Considerations

-As-of Is Not a Branch
+as-of Is Not a Branch

 Filters are applied to an unfiltered database value obtained from db or with.
 In particular, the combination of with and as-of means "with followed by as-of", regardless of which API call you make first. with plus as-of lets you see a speculative db with recent datoms filtered out, but it does not let you branch the past.